Anarchid/zkgbai/README.md

 ==========
 This AI will only work with Spring AI interface versions from Spring versions newer than 97.0.1-135.

-To instal lthe AI, put the files from created `/dist/` directory to `$SpringData/AI/Skirmish/ZKGBAI/dist`.
+To install the AI, put the files from created `/dist/` directory to `$SpringData/AI/Skirmish/ZKGBAI/dist`.

 An example location on linux would be `/home/user/.spring/AI/Skirmish/ZKGBAI/dist`